peggyo/tmp/Project steps.md

 3. Double check your files:

 - Have you updated your project Readme file?
-- Is your package.json file up to date?           // If package.json has not been discussed in lectures, skip this check - it may not apply.
+- Is your package.json file up to date?           // If package.json has not been yet discussed in lectures, skip this check - it may not apply.
 - Do you have a .gitignore file?
 Is it correct?   // To exclude files from your git repository.
 If not yet mentioned in lecture, skip this or double check docs or on Piazza
 - Have you checked in your files?
 Simple **Check In** example steps are outlined in the next step.